maxpou/maxpou.fr/content/pages/personal-user-manual/personal-user-manual.md

 - **Direct vs. Indirect communication**: Some people do their best to avoid disagreements and prefer a more indirect form of communication. **I don't.** I like "healthy disagreements" and I think they are a normal part of relating to others.
 - **Emails**.
-I'm not good at checking my emails daily.
+I'm not good at checking my emails.
 If I'm too slow to respond, please reach me on Slack.
 - **Meetings**.
 I like when they are timeboxed and organised beforehand.
 That means, I appreciate knowing before the meeting what it is about and if something is expected from me.
 - **Transparency**.
 I'm very transparent about my activities.
 There are days where I'm less